Xsardas665/JetBrains-Academy-Tic-Tac-Toe/README.md

 So, you need to output a field from the first line of the input and then ask the user to make their move.
 Keep asking until the user enters coordinates that represent an empty cell on the field and after that output the field with that move.
 You should output the field only 2 times, before and after a correct move.

 Do not delete code that checks table state; it will be useful in the future.
+#### Stage 5/5 :
+In this stage, you should write a program that:

+- Prints an empty field at the beginning of the game.
+- Creates a game loop where the program asks the user to enter the cell coordinates, analyzes the move for correctness, and shows a field with the changes if everything is ok.
+- Ends the game when someone wins or when there is a draw.
+You need to output the final result after the end of the game.

+Good luck gaming!